Aashmeet/ml-end-to-end-workshop/README.md

 At this point , the machine learning process for the workload is complete and you are ready to build a Single Page application to derive inference from the trained model .

+### Metrics for your inference pipelines

+When building your deployments, you may find you need to monitor or debug your endpoint, and the new inference pipelines change how the logs appear in Amazon CloudWatch.
+You can now see logs and metrics for each of your containers within a single endpoint.
+To see these logs, return to the AWS Management Console, and go to Services, Amazon SageMaker, Inference, and then Endpoints.
+Locate your pipeline-xgboost endpoint in the list, and select it by the name to see the endpoint details.

+Locate the Monitor section, and you will find a View logs link.
+Select it, and you will be taken to a CloudWatch Logs interface.
+For our example endpoint, there are three sets of log streams, one for each container.
+It should look like this:

+If an invocation gives an error, the relevant output will appear in the relevant log stream.
+Whatever is output to stdout for each container will end up at this location.

 ## Part 3- Inference via Single Page Application